Staninna/slang/README.md

 ## Registers

-The Slang VM has 11 registers, including 8 general-purpose registers (R1-R8) and 3 special-purpose registers (ACC, IP, SP).
-The special-purpose registers have specific purposes:
+The Slang VM has 14 registers, including 8 general-purpose registers (R1-R8) and 3 special-purpose registers (ACC, IP, SP, FP, FS, AC).
+With the following purposes:

 - `ACC`: is the accumulator register, which is used to store the result some operations
 - `IP`: Instruction pointer for storing the address of the next instruction to be executed
 - `SP`: Stack pointer for storing the address of the top of the stack
+- `FP`: Frame pointer for storing the address of the top of the current stack frame
+- `FS`: Frame size for storing the size of the current stack frame
+- `AC`: Argument count for storing the number of arguments passed to a subroutine (Related to the stack frame)

 Here's a table of the Slang VM registers: